Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 Oh, and then there's this.

-January was the hottest ever.
+Climate scientists, January was the hottest ever.

-Well, okay, so uh what do we have here?
+Okay, so what do we have here?

-Uh they say that January was the hottest ever.
+They say that January was the hottest ever.

-So then it would follow that if we keep spending money we don't have that we'll fix the deficit.
+So then it would follow that if we keep spending money we don't have, that we'll fix the deficit.

 Barbie in Lakeland, Florida.